-The Denver Art Museum (DAM) is home to one of a handful of Native American condor capes left in the world and you can see it up close in near-pristine condition.
+Denver Art Museum (DAM) is home to one of a handful of American Indian condor capes left in the world and you can see it up close in near-pristine condition.

 With 10-foot wingspans, condors are the largest land bird in North America.
 Native American tribes in California, where condors were prevalent during pre-Columbian times, recognized the birds’ power and designated it as sacred.
 It was thought that by capturing and acquiring the feathers of this stately animal, the wearer could assume the bird’s powers.

-The condor shows up in various aspects of Native American cultures.
+The condor shows up in various aspects of American Indian cultures.
 Its wing bones and quills were used to make flutes and carrying vessels, and the feathers adorned headdresses and other garments.

 To the untrained eye, DAM’s cape is flawless, not to mention awe-inspiring.
 You only have to look at the piece from afar to imagine the amount of work and detail that went into creating this intricate garb.
 “The makers would have had to capture and process the bird and plants that were used for its tightly knitted foundation,” says Nancy Blomberg, DAM’s chief curator and curator of Native Arts.
 “Then, every feather was attached one by one.”